Julian Assange loses latest attempt to appeal against extradition to the US - KESQ

 “The UK courts have not found that it would be oppressive, unjust or an abuse of process to extradite Mr. Assange.
 Nor have they found that extradition would be incompatible with his human rights, including his right to a fair trial and to freedom of expression, and that whilst in the US he will be treated appropriately, including in relation to his health,” it said in a statement announcing the order almost a year ago.

-In response to the latest ruling, Assange’s wife, Stella Moris, said her husband’s legal team would make a renewed application for appeal to the same court next Tuesday.
+In response to the latest ruling, Assange’s wife, Stella, said her husband’s legal team would make a renewed application for appeal to the same court next Tuesday.

 “The matter will then proceed to a public hearing before two new judges at the High Court and we remain optimistic that we will prevail, and that Julian will not be extradited to the United States where he faces charges that could result in him spending the rest of his life in a maximum security prison for publishing true information that revealed war crimes committed by the U.S. government,” she wrote in a post on Twitter.